kawaicheung/book-on-naming-things/manuscript/Ch_Shape.md

 }
 ```

+I would consider this bit of code to have good shape.
+The more important variables take up more space.
+The trivial ones fade into the background.

+Consider the variable `i`.

+ Thus far, we’ve talked about how to make names more descriptive.
+But, a descriptive name isn't always the best choice.

+But, just because a name is descriptive doesn't make it necessarily _good_.
+For example, consider this simple `for` loop:
 Let’s talk about the indexing variable `i`.
 Judging this variable solely on the descriptiveness of its name, `i` seems like a really poor choice of a name.

 But, since `i` is instantiated at the beginning of the `for` loop, we know that it only exists within the lifespan of the loop which is small to begin with.
 It leaves a tiny footprint.
 It’s clear how `i` is used by examining the code around it, even if it's name leaves something to be desired.